VinnieM-3/JPEG-Photo-Hot-Pixel-Repair/README.md

-# JPEG Hot Pixel Photo Fixer
+# JPEG Photo Hot Pixel Repair
 This Python tool can be used to remove hot pixels from JPEG photographs.

 Requires: Python 3, scikit-image, and piexif.